Automate your SP-API calls using Java SDK

 In this step, you connect to the Selling Partner API using your generated Java SDK.
 These steps use Eclipse IDE to import the generated SDK and connect to the Selling Partner API, but you can use your preferred IDE.

-Create an instance of the generated SDK API and call the operations.
-For an example, see the following sample code for connecting to the Selling Partner API for Sellers (provided that you generated the JDK for this API).
+4. Create an instance of the generated SDK API and call the operations.
+For an example, refer to the following sample code for connecting to the Selling Partner API for Sellers (provided that you generated the SDK for this API).

 import io.swagger.client.*;